dyrehaugen/jdt/blog/_posts/2017-09-02-Decline-of-the-Dollar.md

 So - the Minotaur is still alive, even after the 2008 financial crisis.

-However, recents signs points to decreased role of the Dollar as the major reserve currency.
+However, recents signs point to decreased role of the Dollar as the major reserve currency.
 Reform or Replacemnet of The Bretton Wood's institutions are long [overdue](https://www.project-syndicate.org/onpoint/saving-the-international-economic-order-by-paola-subacchi-2017-09?utm_source=Project+Syndicate+Newsletter&utm_campaign=263bdc8ba9-op_newsletter_2017_9_1&utm_medium=email&utm_term=0_73bad5b7d8-263bdc8ba9-105543865)